As the curtain falls on San Francisco’s summer street fair season, the Castro kicks up its heels.

 On either side of the stage are large organ grills.
 There’s an art deco chandelier that dates back to 1937.
 And two dramatic staircases lead to the mezzanine and balcony, highlighted by large mirrors framed in gold.

-Wander down the hill and get a selfie at the iconic rainbow crossing at Castro and 20thand then drop into Harvey’s Restaurant & Bar (500 Castro St) for a bite to eat or a cocktail or two.
+Get a selfie at the iconic rainbow crossing at Castro and 20thand then drop into Harvey’s Restaurant & Bar (500 Castro St) for a bite to eat or a cocktail or two.
 It’s also the perfect spot for people-watching.

 Further along Castro you’ll find Anchor Oyster Bar (579 Castro St), a small locally owned seafood bar that serves the freshest oysters, shellfish and cioppino around.